Responsible offsetting and our pathway to net zero

 Carbon offsetting and pricing

-As part of our Advancing Net Zero programme, UKGBC is working on new guidance to better equip our members who want to purchase offsets or make investment decisions at building asset or organisational level to do so in a way that aligns with their climate goals and supports our wider transition to net zero.
-The project will build on guidance published in 2021 on Renewable Energy Procurement and Carbon Offsetting.
+As part of our Advancing Net Zero programme, UKGBC has recently published new guidance to better equip our members who want to purchase offsets or make investment decisions at building asset or organisational level to do so in a way that aligns with their climate goals and supports our wider transition to net zero.

 Key aims for this project